John S. McGroarty: Biography

 McGroarty moved to Montana and held an executive position with the Anaconda Copper Mining Company at Butte and Anaconda from 1896 to 1901.

+Journalism

 Afterward, he moved to Los Angeles, California in 1901 and worked as a journalist.
 In 1909, McGroarty edited a Los Angeles Times centenary edition of Lincoln's birth with an introspective on black people in Los Angeles.
 He became a "beloved figure in black Los Angeles" for his broad-minded views.